DJI-Mobile-SDK-Tutorials/iOS-UXSDKDemo/README.md

-# iOS-UILibraryDemo
+# iOS-UXSDKDemo

 ## Introduction

-This UILibraryDemo is design for you to gain a basic understanding of the DJI iOS UI Library.
-You will learn how to use DJI iOS UI Library and DJI iOS SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.
+This UXSDKDemo is design for you to gain a basic understanding of the DJI iOS UX SDK.
+You will learn how to use DJI iOS UX SDK and DJI iOS SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.

 ## Requirements

  - iOS 9.0+
  - Xcode 8.0+
- - DJI iOS SDK 4.4
+ - DJI iOS SDK 4.5
- - DJI iOS UI Library 4.4
+ - DJI iOS UX SDK 4.5

-## SDK and UI Library Installation with CocoaPods
+## SDK and UX SDK Installation with CocoaPods

 Since this project has been integrated with [DJI iOS SDK CocoaPods](https://cocoapods.org/pods/DJI-SDK-iOS) now, please check the following steps to install **DJISDK.framework** using CocoaPods after you downloading this project: